 Skills learned: fine motor, colors, sorting, greater than and less than

 Froot Loops are a special treat in our house.
 When we pull them out, we first start with some sorting activities.
-I give each kiddo a bowl of froot loops.
-Then, they have colored construction paper, or a piece of paper with different colored circles or shapes on them.
-They take their time sorting the cereal onto the correct colors.
+I give each kiddo a bowl of fruit loops.
+Then, they have colored construction paper or a piece of paper with different colored circles or shapes on them.
+They take their time sorting the cereal into the correct colors.
 If you really want to work on some fine motor skills, take out some jumbo size kid tweezers and have them use those to sort the cereal!
 Then, we do some counting and talking about which color has the most or what color has the least.
 The last thing we do is make a little Froot Loop necklace.
 Make sure you tape the end of the yarn so it’s easier to string on!
 Sometimes, the kids wear them around for a bit, other times, they devour them immediately!

 5. Puzzle and Sensory combined!